Sad Flip: 1964 Plymouth Fury Station Wagon – NOW $12,000 FIRM

 August 10, 2022 Update – The Internet and GuysWithRides.com never forget a classic ride.
 Nearly one year to the day we last reported this ’64 Fury Wagon as possibly sold, the current caretaker just listed the car for sale again.
 In the past year, the seller reports adding approximately 1,000 miles after a bit of cleanup, tuning the engine, servicing the transmission, and checking the front end and brakes.
 He is now offering it for sale again at a firm $12,000 (the original ask last year was $15,900) as he purchased another vintage wagon and consequently does not have room for this Fury.

-August 17, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
-While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.
+August 17, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride “Sold?” until we come across a fresh listing.

 July 15, 2021 Update – After a two-month hiatus, the seller of this ’64 Plymouth Fury we first featured in April continues to have it for sale.
 In their latest listing, they reduced their asking price by one hundred dollars down to $15,800.